Avoiding Holiday Psoriasis Flare-Ups

-Psoriasis is not only a condition that causes a lot of pain and uncomfortableness, but it can lead to feelings of embarrassment when the symptoms are easily visible to others.
-While you know that your condition doesn’t pose any harm to others, lack of education among the public can make you feel alone in that understanding at times.
+Psoriasis is not only a condition that causes a lot of pain and discomfort, but it can lead to feelings of embarrassment when a psoriasis flare-up is visible to others.
+While you know that your condition does not pose any harm to others, lack of education among the public can make you feel alone at times.
 As the holidays quickly approach, you may be facing them with fear due to the symptoms of your condition.
-While it’s easy to sit back and let your Psoriasis take a negative toll on your holiday, there’s no reason you have to.
+While it is easy to sit back and let your psoriasis take a negative toll on your holiday, there is no reason you have to.
 By using this simple guide, you can enjoy your holidays to the fullest, and avoid the negative effects of your Psoriasis.

 Meet with your doctor prior to the holidays and ask them about any redness or swelling that has you concerned.
 They may be able to recommend treatments that can work on a short-term basis to control these symptoms, like an oatmeal bath, allowing you to get through the holidays without fear.

-While those you love know your Psoriasis isn’t anything to cause alarm, you still may feel uncomfortable if you have a visible psoriasis flare up.
+While those you love know your psoriasis is not anything to cause alarm, you still may feel uncomfortable if you have a visible psoriasis flare-up.
 The good news is that the winter is a wonderful time for covering up the skin and reducing visibility, almost every area of the body could be covered during the winter, and you can even make a cute fashion statement in doing so.
-When choosing the right outfit for your holiday party, don’t forget the power of thick turtle necks and silk scarfs.
+When choosing the right outfit for your holiday party, do not forget the power of thick turtle necks and silk scarfs.

-While Psoriasis doesn’t need any additional allergens for a flare-up to occur, they certainly do not help.
+While psoriasis does not need any additional allergens for a psoriasis flare-up to occur, they certainly do not help.
 You are spending a lot of time outside of your safe environment during the holiday season, but you need to prepare to avoid any cause for a reaction while you are out there.
-If you already know what tends to aggravate your condition, you know how important it is to stay away from these items, but if you’re not sure what tends to cause issues it’s important to become familiar with the most common causes.
+If you already know what tends to aggravate your condition, you know how important it is to stay away from these items, but if you are not sure what tends to cause issues it is important to become familiar with the most common causes.
 Animal fur and dandruff is one cause of aggravated skin conditions, while strong perfume lotions, dust that contains dust mites are also causes for concern.
-Even if these aren’t present at your own home, they may be at parties you attend, but simply avoiding direct contact should be enough.
+Even if these are not present at your own home, they may be at parties you attend, but simply avoiding direct contact should be enough.

-Stress can cause the immune system to weaken and cause your Psoriasis to act up out of nowhere and cause a reaction you may not be ready to deal with this holiday season.
+Stress can cause the immune system to weaken and cause your psoriasis to act up out of nowhere and cause a reaction you may not be ready to deal with this holiday season.
 Rather than worrying about an issue occurring, focus on enjoying your holiday to the fullest.
-Your body will release lots of immune boosting, positive hormones that will help you ward off any issues and recover quickly.
-Remember to laugh, enjoy, eat, and most importantly have fun, and you’ll be sure to have a great holiday season.
+Your body will release lots of immune-boosting, positive hormones that will help you ward off any issues and recover quickly.
+Remember to laugh, enjoy, eat and most importantly have fun, and you will be sure to have a great holiday season.